MashaAndreieva/My-Portfolio/final-project-part-one.md

 Several factors contribute to the slower than anticipated rate of EV adoption in PA:

+-	Affordability

--	Despite the decreasing costs of electric vehicles, the purchase price of EVs still remains higher than other conventional vehicles.
+Despite the decreasing costs of electric vehicles, the purchase price of EVs still remains higher than other conventional vehicles.

+- Improper charging infrastructure

--	Potential buyers are reluctant to purchase EVs as they are aware of insufficient charging infrastructure.
+ Potential buyers are reluctant to purchase EVs as they are aware of insufficient charging infrastructure.

--	There is a lack of Public Awareness about benefits brought by EVs.
+-	Lack of Public Awareness about the benefits brought by EVs

 My project aims to explore the differences in EV adoption rates and charging infrastructure development in rural and urban areas in PA.